 In This Article

 Credit scores can be calculated using different credit scoring models.
 Your score will vary based on the model being used.
-The most recognized credit score is the FICO score (created by the Fair Isaac Corporation).
+The most recognized credit score is the FICO® Score (created by the Fair Isaac Corporation).
 VantageScore is another common model, made by the 3 major credit bureaus (Experian, Equifax, and TransUnion).

 No matter which model is being used, credit scores take a variety of factors into account, including:

-- Payment history: A long history of on-time loan and credit card payments will help you get a better score.
+- Payment history: A long history of on-time loan and credit card payments will help you secure a better score.
 If you miss a payment, you can expect your score to take a hit.

 - Credit utilization: This is how much of your available credit is being used.
-A high utilization, or heavy credit usage, can signal to borrowers that you might be overstretched and unable to repay what you’ve currently borrowed.
+A high utilization, or heavy credit usage, can signal to borrowers that you might be overstretched and unable to repay based on what you’ve currently borrowed.

 - Length of credit history: Future lenders like to see that you’ve had a history of making on-time payments.
 The longer your history, the better.